-The Velocity series has a bigger core, which provides more ball speed for more distance.
+Features a bigger core, which provides more ball speed for more distance.
 Can still be used for putting as well.
-Much more affordable than some other Titleist series.
+This is a great mid-range golf ball for those who want more than the base models, but don't need expensive pro models.

 From the time it introduced its first golf ball more than eight decades ago, Titleist has been focused on quality.
 The company’s founder famously chose to start manufacturing golf balls after a poorly made ball rolled off-line, costing him a key putt.